Switzerland country brief

 Switzerland is a member of the Council of Europe (CoE), the Europe-Atlantic Partnership Council (EAPC), the European Bank for Reconstruction and Development (EBRD), the International Bank for Reconstruction and Development (IBRD), the International Monetary Fund (IMF), the Organisation for Economic Cooperation and Development (OECD), the Organisation for the Security and Cooperation in Europe (OSCE), and the World Trade Organisation (WTO).

 Switzerland is an open economy with one of the highest standards of living and one of the highest per capita incomes in the world.
-Switzerland's GDP was estimated at US$339 billion in 2011.
+Switzerland's GDP was estimated at $363 billion in 2012.
 Switzerland's prosperity is based on labour skills and technological expertise in manufacturing as well as earnings from services such as tourism and banking.
 In the 2012-13 World Economic Forum Competitiveness Index Switzerland ranked number one for the fourth consecutive year.